Twin Perspectives

 5. Be Aware of Current Laws in Uzbekistan

-Homosexuality is still classed as a crime in Uzbekistan – and can be punishable for up to 3 years in prison.
+Same sex relationships are still classed as a crime in Uzbekistan – and can be punishable for up to 3 years in prison.

 Please bare this in mind if travelling as a couple, as public displays of affection could attract unwanted harassment from locals – and even lead to being arrested.